brianedwardsaunders/sfdx-ext/README.md

 OPTIONS
   -i, --ignorepath=ignorepath                                                       (Optional) file path override to changeset-exclude.json including mdapi directory and files to exclude from changeset
-  -r, --revisionfrom=revisionfrom                                                   base revision to generate the diff e.g. 84965e9e or feature/SprintX or origin/feature/FeatureX
+  -r, --revisionfrom=revisionfrom                                                   base revision to generate the diff e.g. 84965e9e or feature/SprintX or feature/FeatureX
-  -s, --sourceusername=sourceusername                                               (Required) source org username or alias -t, --revisionto=revisionto                                                       base revision to generate the diff e.g. origin/release
+  -s, --sourceusername=sourceusername                                               (Required) source org username or alias -t, --revisionto=revisionto                                                       base revision to generate the diff e.g. 84965e9e or feature/SprintX or feature/FeatureX
   -u, --targetusername=targetusername                                               username or alias for the target org; overrides default target org
   -x, --ignorecomments                                                              Ignore compare differences comments in deployment package.xml
   --apiversion=apiversion                                                           override the api version used for api requests made by this command